splvm/database-meetup/README.md

 <img src="assets/15445logo.png" alt="database meetup logo" width="250"/>

+## End of the Meetup Survey:

+Please help us to fill out this [survey](https://forms.gle/xGPebFvuxSj1mwU26).
+Your feedback will be tremendously helpful for improving our events in the future!

 ## Annoucement:

 1. **9/22/2021:** Our first *database meetup* will start on Saturday, September 25th, 2021 at 5:00PM.